-- Submit an enrollment deposit of $1,000(USD).
+- Submit an enrollment deposit of $500(USD).
 This enrollment deposit will secure your place in the incoming

 class.
-The deposit will be held in an escrow account and applied to your final semester at Barry.
+The deposit will be held in an escrow account and applied to your first semester at Barry.
 The

 enrollment deposit is non-refundable after May 1st for fall admissions, and after December 1st for spring

 After you have submitted your enrollment deposit, you will be sent information regarding on-campus living and detailed medical insurance requirements from various university offices.
 You will also be sent detailed information regarding your I-20 issuance and international student orientation from our Office of International and Multicultural Programs.